 Those at average risk for colon cancer probably won’t need a colon cancer screening colonoscopy but once every 10 years.
 That's why it is important that people receive a quality colonoscopy every time.
 Meaning, no one should leave their colonoscopy uncertain that their colon is free of precancerous polyps that could develop into colon cancer.

 Here are the three components of a quality colonoscopy:

-According to Stop Colon Cancer Now physician Dr. Paul Brown of Louisville Endoscopy Center, “ADR is the percentage of time that at least one adenomatous polyp is detected during a physician’s screening colonoscopies.
+According to gastroenterologist Dr. Paul Brown of Louisville Endoscopy Center, “Adenoma Detection Rate is the percentage of time that at least one adenomatous polyp is detected during a physician’s screening colonoscopies.
 Knowing a physician’s ADR is an important qualifying factor in selecting the specialist with whom you feel most confident performing your colonoscopy.”

 The national average Adenoma Detection Rate is 25 percent for men and 15 percent for women.
 People should keep these numbers in mind as minimal requirements when finding a doctor to perform the colonoscopy.
 When interviewing gastroenterologists, you may confidently ask, “What is your ADR?”

 Cecal intubation rate refers to how often a physician sees the entire colon.
 The colonoscope should be advanced all the way to the cecum to allow visualization of the entire colon.
 A physician’s cecal intubation rate should be greater than 95 percent for screening colonoscopies, so make sure to ask a gastroenterologist, “What is your cecal intubation rate?”